mrs-brubotics/documentation_brubotics/source/Building_the_Hardware.rst

 * **Battery case with side (x 2), front (x 1) and core (x 1) piece**: used to attach the battery to the frame.

+(updated) Also updated the picture of the assembly.
   .. admonition:: todo

      add pictures of all pieces